azliu0/image-to-image-translation/README.md

 This is a flask server whose only purpose is to perform inference.
 All models require around 4GB RAM to run.

+## Note about model deployment

+We struggled greatly with figuring out how to deploy our model.
+Unfortunately, after struggling with many possibilities, we were not able to come up with a good solution for deploying the model in a cost-effective manner.
+Therefore, the model server is currently running on a spare laptop in Andrew's room.
+If you have any suggestions for us, please feel free to reach out!
+For reference, all model inference requires around 4GB RAM, and we would like a solution that we can pay for indefinitely.
+Serverless is OK.

 ## TODO

 - finish the remainder of the models